When and How to Update Your Will: A Complete Guide

 - Wanting to include stepchildren or remove someone

-Significant increases or decreases in wealth—like selling a property, inheriting money, or starting a business—should prompt a will review.
+Significant increases or decreases in wealth – such as selling a property, inheriting money, or starting a business – should prompt a will review.
 You may want to redistribute assets or update who receives what.

-If someone named in your will dies, you’ll need to remove or replace them.
+If someone named in your will dies, you will need to remove or replace them.
 This includes beneficiaries, executors, or guardians.

 Leaving a deceased person in your will can create delays or complications during probate.

 Different countries have different inheritance laws.
-If you’ve moved abroad or purchased property outside the UK, get legal advice and update your will to reflect international assets correctly.
+If you have moved abroad or purchased property outside the UK, get legal advice and update your will to reflect international assets correctly.

 Failing to update your will can have serious consequences.
 These include:

-- Family conflict: Ambiguity or surprises can lead to disputes and legal action.
+- Family conflict: ambiguity or surprises can lead to disputes and legal action – see our guide to probate disputes

 A will is only as good as the information in it.
-If it’s outdated, it may not do what you want it to.
+If it is outdated, it may not do what you want it to.

 This is a good option for minor updates, but too many codicils can cause confusion.

-For more significant updates—new beneficiaries, revised asset distribution, or changes in marital status—it’s better to write a new will.
+For more significant updates – new beneficiaries, revised asset distribution, or changes in marital status – it is better to write a new will.
 This ensures clarity and avoids conflicting instructions.

 Always include a clause that revokes previous wills, and destroy old copies once the new one is signed.